CA Ankita Garg

 Time of supply means the point in time when goods/services are deemed to be supplied/ rendered.
 It enables us to determine the rate of tax, value, and due dates for payment of taxes.
 The liability to pay CGST / SGST will arise at the time of supply as determined for goods and services.

-Time of Supply shall be as under for the purpose of determining a regular works contract would be as under:
+Time of Supply shall be as under for the purpose of determining a regular works contract under GST:

 Section 12(2) says that the time of supply of services shall be the earliest of the following dates, namely:—